victormungai97/Hello-world-java/README.md

      hardware and software dependencies.
    d.
 It's portable as the program will run on an program's JRE once it has

-2. DOWNLOADING JAVA (as of 14/03/2017)
+3. DOWNLOADING JAVA (as of 14/03/2017)
-  1. Go to http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html so as to get Java SE (Standard              Edition).
+  1. Go to http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html so as to get Java SE (Standard              Edition) dowload page.
   2. Click on the radio button saying "Accept License Agreement" in the Java SE Development Kit 8u121
   3. Look for the file description that matches your computer and select it's corresponding JDK.
 If you are on Windows, visit http://support.wdc.com/knowledgebase/answer.aspx?ID=9405#top to determine your type of Windows.
   4. Once the jdk has been downloaded, click on the "Run" option or go to the folder where it was downloaded (probabl Downloads) and double click on it.
   5. A wizard will appear.
-Complete the steps given while preferably keeping the default options to complete the Java installation process.
+Complete the steps given while keeping the default options to complete the Java       installation process.

+4. SETTING UP JAVA PATH
+   For us to fully access the Java compiler, we need to set the path to it so that the computer can know where to find it.
+   a.
+Click Start Menu -> Computer/This PC -> Local Disk (C:) -> Program Files -> Java -> jdk1.8.xxxx -> bin.
+   b.
+Right click on any of the contents in bin folder and select Properties
+   c.
+Look for location, select all of location, right click it and copy it.
+Ensure you start from C: and INCLUDE BIN.
+If
+      you don't see bin, do this tutorial again.
+This location is where your compiler is.
+   d.
+Close File Explorer.
+Right click on Start and select System.
+   e.
+On the left hand side of the screen, select "Advanced system settings'.
+   f.
+Under the Advanced tab of the System Properties that appear, select 'Environment Variables'.
+   g.
+Under 'User variables' select New.
+   h.
+For variable name, write Path and for variable value, right click and paste the location of your compiler.
+   i.
+Click OK on everything to exit.
+   j.
+Click on Start Menu and type 'cmd' to open the command prompt.
+A black display screen should appear.
+Go ahead and type 'javac'.
+If a bunch of stuff appears, then you have succesfully set up the Java compiler.
+You can now write java programs on your computer.
+If a message saying 'javac is not recognised' appears, please repeat this tutorial